 Where you choose to store your frosted cupcakes depends greatly on when you will be eating them.
 Take a look at the following options and pick the one that is best for your situation.

-So go ahead and ice those cupcakes in advance, check it off your list and continue on with your other necessary tasks.
+So go ahead and ice those cupcakes in advance, check them off your list, and continue with your other necessary tasks.
 There is no need to rush to make fresh cupcakes the day of your event when you know how to store them correctly- and now you do!

-Now that you know how to store them, you will probably want to know the best way to transport them to that party – see my tips here.
+Now that you know how to store them, you will probably want to know the best way to transport them to that party, right?
+Well, you can check out my tips here.

 Happy baking!